ALEHACKsp/discord-hooking/README.md

 # Information

 Discord currently uses Minihook as it's hooking library to hook it's functions onto dxgi.dll, which if taken a look into can potentially be exploited further.
-The DLL is seen using 3 major Minihook functions which include : MH_CreateHook, MH_QueueHook(Enable/Disable is in 1 function), MH_ApplyQueued.
+The DLL is seen using 3 major Minihook functions which include : MH_CreateHook, MH_QueueHook(Enable/Disable is in 1 function, it takes a bool for whether it enables/disables the hook.), MH_ApplyQueued.
 For more information about how Minihook works, check out https://github.com/TsudaKageyu/minhook.

 # Usage